17 Sep Will Social Security Run Out By 2034?

 Two major reasons why you do not have to worry about social security running out:

-If you are worried about Social Security running out soon, you are not alone.
+If you fear that Social Security will run out soon, you are not alone.
 71% of adults in America have reported having fears that Social Security will run out during their lifetimes.
-These fears are not without reason, the most recent Social Security Administration (SSA) report stated that the trust funds the program relies on could be depleted by 2034.
-Despite this jarring prediction of depleted funds, there are a few good reasons to not worry about Social Security running out anytime soon.
+These fears are not without reason.
+The most recent Social Security Administration (SSA) report stated that the trust funds the program relies on could be depleted by 2034.
+Despite this jarring prediction of depleted funds, there are good reasons to not worry about Social Security running out anytime soon.

 For any of these options to become reality, lawmakers must come to an agreement on what the best solution would be.
-Contrary to what many believe, if no solution is found by 2034, the SSA would not become completely bankrupt.
+Contrary to what many believe, if no solution is found by 2034, the SSA would not be completely bankrupt.
 In the event that the SSA trust funds are depleted by 2034, benefits would be cut about 22%.
-While this cut in benefits is not ideal, you would still be receiving money from the government each month once you retire.
+This cut in benefits is not ideal- But you would still be receiving money from the government each month once you retire.

-While there is likely to be a solution by 2034, Americans are troubled by the fact that they cannot be certain they will receive their full Social Security benefits in the future.
+There is likely to be a solution for Social Security funds by 2034.
+Yet many Americans find it (understandably) troubling that they cannot be certain they will receive their full Social Security benefits in the future.
 This unpredictability can also make it hard for many to confidently plan their retirement.
 Fortunately, there are certain precautions you can take now to increase your own future benefits, even if the Social Security trust funds are drained by 2034.

-Staying up to date and informed about Social Security is the best way to make smart choices and avoid unnecessary stress.
+Staying up to date and informed about Social Security can help you make smart choices and avoid unnecessary stress.
 For more information about Social Security check out our other blog posts with tags related to SSDI and SSI.
-If you need representation for an SSDI case, please take our free case evaluation here: https://www.vetsdisabilityguide.com/free-evaluation/